jerith/Platform-Guild/code-review.rst

 *How Many* Reviewers Should There Be?
 =====================================

+The current recommendation is to limit the official "merge-gating" reviewer to *one* person and no more.
+[BKCR]_ found evidence that having multiple reviewers did not significantly or effectively increase the number of defects found during reviews.

+Anecdotally we note that often in reviews conducted within the guild with multiple reviewers, long-running discussions often involve only one of the reviewers.
+It is our hope that *increasing* the responsibility on the one reviewer will lead to more careful reviews.

-From anecdotal evidence, we account for the strong presence of the :wiki:`Bystander effect <Bystander_Effect>` by encouraging the single reviewer to be clearly identified, rather than allowing for "any one person"-styled reviews.
+Also from anecdotal evidence, we account for the strong presence of the :wiki:`Bystander effect <Bystander_Effect>` by encouraging the single reviewer to be clearly identified, rather than allowing for "any one person"-styled reviews.